CricHeroes

 A bowler delivers the ball too far outside the batsman’s off-stump.
 The umpire signals a wide, awarding the batting team one run and an additional delivery.

-A bouncer is a short-pitched ball aimed at the batsman’s upper body or head.
-Bowlers are allowed a limited number of bouncers per over.
-On the other hand, a beamer is an illegal ball that reaches the batsman on the full above waist height, leading to a no-ball call.
+A bouncer is a short-pitched ball that targets the batsman’s upper body or head, and bowlers can deliver only a limited number per over.
+In contrast, a beamer is an illegal delivery that reaches the batsman on the full above waist height, so the umpire calls a no-ball.

 Example: